On the large-scale geometry of graph braid groups via cubical structures: Configuration spaces of graphs

 \subsubsection{The graph \(3\)-braid group case}

+The case \(n=3\) exhibits additional phenomena and requires a more refined analysis combining surface subgroup obstructions and decomposition techniques.

-Now we consider the graph \(3\)-braid groups.
-Then \Cref{Question:UndistortedSurfacesubgroup} becomes positive as follows: \begin{proposition} Let \(\sfK_{2,k}\) be the complete bipartite graph for \(k\ge 2\).
+We begin by giving a positive answer to \Cref{Question:UndistortedSurfacesubgroup} in the case of graph \(3\)-braid groups. \begin{proposition} Let \(\sfK_{2,k}\) be the complete bipartite graph for \(k\ge 2\).
 Then \(\bbB_3(\sfK_{2,k})\) is free if and only if \(k\le 3\).
 If \(k\ge 4\), then \(\bbB_3(\sfK_{2,k})\) contains an undistorted surface subgroup, and in particular, is not free. \end{proposition} \begin{proof} First, note that for any \(k\ge2\), \(\sfK_{2,k}\) is sufficiently subdivided for \(n=3\).

 Since \(UD_3(\sfK_{2,2})\) is isomorphic to \(\sfK_{2,2}\) itself, we have \(\bbB_3(\sfK_{2,2})\isom\bbZ\).
 In \(UD_3(\sfK_{2,3})\), every square contains an edge not shared with any other square, so the complex deformation retracts to a \(1\)-dimensional complex.
 Computing its Euler characteristic, \(\chi(UD_3(\sfK_{2,3}))=10-18+6=-2\), we conclude that \(\bbB_3(\sfK_{2,3})\) is a free group of rank \(3\).